aschombe/C-Script/README.md

 # Rust Explorer

 ## Description
 This is an interpreter written in rust.
+Open to feature suggestions.

 ## Table of Contents
 - [Rust Explorer](#rust-explorer)